 How To Reduce Website Bounce Rate

-One of the simplest ways to decrease the bounce rate of a page, or even the entire site, is to improve the content itself.
-In some ways this should be self-explanatory, the more interesting or better content written the content, the more likely the reader will stick around and explore what else the site has to offer.
+One of the simplest ways to decrease the bounce rate of a page or even the entire site is to improve the content itself.
+In some ways this should be self-explanatory, the more interesting or better written the content, the more likely the reader will stick around and explore what else the site has to offer.
 If it’s E-Commerce, it can also engender trust, re-enforce the brand or entice further sales.

 Relevancy is also key, if the website is primarily about camping, going off at unrelated tangents, such as politics, is likely to be met with disinterest and repel visitors instantly, all of which will undoubtedly lead to a high bounce rate.
-Content requires some planning and forethought if a site is going to “Absorb” visitors.
+Content requires some planning and forethought if a site is going to “absorb” visitors.
+For inspiration, here is a helpful guide for generating content ideas.

 Avoid The Use Of Pop-Ups